Japan's Abe wants manufacturers to build ventilators hospitals probably don't need

 "We are willing to cooperate, but it's a small and risky market," the executive said, asking not to be identified.

-A Sony spokesman said it won't be responsible for ventilator design or development.
+A Sony spokesman said it would not be responsible for ventilator design or development.
 Nissan said nothing had been decided.

 The health ministry's Maeda said there's no deadline for Japan Inc to deliver.